jeantessier/book-reviews/node_graphql_federation/README.md

 also maps the host's port 4000 to its port 80.
 This way, from outside the Docker network, it lives at `http://localhost:4000` like a normal Node app.

-If you use the first command, the containers default to using the local service folders directly.
+If you use the first command, with `docker-compose.local.yml`, the containers will use the local service folders directly.
 They will pick up any changes immediately.
 They will use their local `.env` files.

 If you use the second command, with `docker-compose.containers.yml`, then Docker will compile images for each service and use them to launch containers.
 These